So, Can You Burn Sweet Gum Wood In A Wood Stove?

 According to scientific findings, this tree comes from a species that is classified as hardwood.

-The Liquidambar Styraciflua is mostly found in the South-eastern parts of the US.
 This is a common tree in Florida, near Connecticut, especially in the reserved forests that still have indigenous trees.

 Is Sweet Wood Suitable for Firewood?